PigeonMan365/portfolio/README.md

 - **AI Trainer** *(AI/ai-trainer/)*
   A modular, CLI-based training system for Hugging Face-compatible language models.
 Supports chunked training, checkpoint resume, and low-resource environments.
 Built for local model training and experimentation.

+- **Tool_usage**
+  A serise of expiremnts that is deisined around the idea of AI, LLM's in particular using tools for complex behaviour.

 - *(More projects will be added soon as I expand this portfolio.)*

 ---